The Top Five Health Threats Women Face

 Philadelphia Medical Malpractice Lawyers at Galfand Berger, LLP Representing Injured Individuals Since 1947

-If you have any questions or concerns regarding a potential medical negligence claim, please contact our Philadelphia personal injury attorneys.
+If you have any questions or concerns regarding a potential medical negligence claim, please contact our Philadelphia medical malpractice lawyers.
 With offices located in Philadelphia, Bethlehem, Reading and Lancaster, Galfand Berger serves clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.